DAFrameWork/citibike-data-pipeline/README.md

 ```bash
 dbt run
 ```
-- this will run all the models and create our final dataset called "fact_citibike"
+- this will run all the models and create the final dataset called "fact_citibike"

 7. On successful run , the linage of fact_citibike looks as below :